cdl-geneseo/geneseo-dictionary/D/Desperate-Housewives.md

 # Desperate Housewives

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Desperate Housewives

 Created by  Unknown User (bli2), last modified by  Graham Drake on Dec 21, 2010

 Desperate Housewives (NN): Sunday night television show on ABC about suburban women who live dramatic lives.
 Definition of approximately 93% of those surveyed.
 (F06) (new word) Unknown by approximately 7% of those surveyed.
 (F06) Simmington This word was chosen to be added to the Wiki due to its popularity among students according to the Facebook Pulse.
 Simmington (F06)